stolostron/rhacm-docs/README.md

 ```

 7. Install jekyll and bundler by running the following command:
 ```
 gem install jekyll bundler
 ```
-**Note:** If you receive an ERROR: Could not find a valid gem 'jekyll' (>=0) error message, run the following commands before repeating step 7:
+**Note:** This step might take several minutes.
+If you receive an `ERROR: Could not find a valid gem 'jekyll' (>=0)` error message, run the following commands before repeating step 7:
 ```
 gem sources --remove https://rubygems.org/
 ```